LGBTQ+ Network for staff and postgraduate students

-This group is for all University of Glasgow staff and postgraduate students who identify as lesbian, gay, bisexual or transgender (LGBT).
+This group is for all University of Glasgow staff and postgraduate students who identify as lesbian, gay, bisexual or transgender, queer or questioning.

-Our + sign represents gender identities and sexual orientations not included in the term LGBT and ensures we will always be inclusive of everyone in our community.
+Our + sign represents gender identities and sexual orientations not included in the term LGBTQ and ensures we will always be inclusive of everyone in our community.

-The LGBT+ Network was founded in 2007 and was one of the first in Higher Education in Scotland.
+The LGBTQ+ Network was founded in 2007 and was one of the first in Higher Education in Scotland.
 We aim to provide a welcoming environment in which members can:

 - Meet regularly for networking and social events